Acol: Responses to 1NT if opponents double

 The double is normally for penalties, and it is important to escape into a suit as safely as possible.
-Traditonally, natural responses are used and Stayman and transfers no longer apply.
+Traditionally, natural responses are used and Stayman and transfers no longer apply.
 Other options such as exit transfers are described in the transfers section.

 Alternatives

 In common usage, the term Acol is understood to refer to a four-card majors system.
 For hybrid systems using the weak NT opening with one or both five-card majors, a different terminology is preferable.